 If you’re vegan, this product is cruelty-free too so you can rest assured knowing it hasn’t been tested on animals.
 And, it’s both eco-friendly and reef safe too.

-While Block Island Natural Mineral is water resistant, it’s only water resistant for up to 40 minutes, so if you plan to spend all day in the surf, I wouldn’t recommend this product for you.
+While Block Island Natural Mineral is water resistant, it’s only water resistant for up to 40 minutes, so if you plan to spend all day in the surf, I wouldn’t recommend this product for you (though you might like our list of surfing sunscreens).
 This is probably better for the morning beach goer who just wants to spend an hour or two there, have a quick dip and then head home.
 If you do swim, always remember to reapply after towelling off for optimal coverage.

 If you don’t like thick sunscreens, this might be a good one for you.
 Block Island Natural Mineral formula is on the runnier side, making it easier to rub in.
 So, if you’re impatient when it comes to applying sunscreen give it a go.
 However, due to the high zinc oxide content, Block Island Organics, like BADGER SPORT and thinksport may leave a white cast when applied.

 - Hydrating ingredients

 - White cast